oceantime/mFrame/docs/Guide_Developer.md

 #### weex

 For weex, a "gcanvas" element was added to weex runtime. `this.$refs.<canvas ref>` should return the element.
-Note for some techinal reason the element is not the GCanvas instance itself.
+Note for some techinal reason the element is not the WmCanvas instance itself.
 We need to call `enable` with width and height on this element.

 ```HTML5
 <template>